Shiga toxin-producing E. coli (including E. coli O157:H7)

 - To identify and eliminate sources of transmission including contaminated food and water

-Each year in Washington state there are 150 to 300 cases reported, with most cases occurring in the fall and summer.
-In 2012, one Washington resident was linked to a multi-state outbreak associated with sprouts served on sandwiches from a popular fast food chain.
+Each year in Washington state 150 to 300 cases are reported, with most cases occurring in the fall and summer.